linksmart/border-gateway/README.md

 [![Build Status](https://travis-ci.com/linksmart/border-gateway.svg)](https://travis-ci.com/linksmart/border-gateway)

-The LinkSmart® Border Gateway provides a single point of entry into an "Internet of Things" autonomous system (IoT-AS) consisting of connected devices, their supporting services and the messaging infratrukture.
+The LinkSmart® Border Gateway provides a single point of entry into an "Internet of Things" autonomous system (IoT-AS) consisting of connected devices, their supporting services and the messaging infrastructure.
 These are the main functionalities:

 * TLS offloading at the edge of the protected autonomous system